 The primary mission of the Bursar’s Office is to support the University’s educational goals through the accurate assessment of student tuition and fees; collection and receipting of University funds; timely disbursement of student refunds; and, to provide an appropriate service support system for the staff and faculty.

-The Student Financial Services Office within the Business and Finance Department provides a variety of services to the University’s students, faculty and staff.
+The Bursar’s Office within the Business and Finance Department provides a variety of services to the University’s students, faculty and staff.
 The unit is comprised of Cashiering, Student Accounts, and Perkins Loans sections.

-The Cashier’s Office records all monies received by University for payment towards student, retiree, and departmental accounts.
+The Cashier’s Office records all monies received by University for payment towards student and departmental accounts.
 We also initiate the processing of student refunds after all charges have been paid.
 Our office currently accepts VISA, Mastercard, cash, and checks.
 Tuition payments can also be submitted online using the Student Account Suite.

 Location & Contact Information